Menchaca (surname)

 Menchaca is a surname common in the Basque country where it originated.
 The preferred modern spelling in Basque is Mentxaka.
 Although its origins are Basque, the name is also found in the area of Spain that borders the Basque Country, notably Burgos.
 Menchaca as a family name is registered in the Christian armies in the Middle Ages in Spain, during the Reconquista against the Moorish/Muslim kingdoms.
 Soldiers named Menchaca appear in the rosters of the Christian armies that conquered Granada in 1492.
-Today the surname exists in all nations originating in the former Spanish Empire, including countries in Latin America and the Caribbean, the Philippines, and Equatorial Guinea; due to Spain's prolonged stay in Italy, the surname also appears in Italy, Sicily and Sardinia; and it is found in the United States of North America.
+Today the surname exists in all nations originating in the former Spanish Empire, including countries in Latin America and the Caribbean, the Philippines, and Equatorial Guinea; due to Spain's prolonged stay in Italy, the surname also appears in Italy, Sicily and Sardinia; and it is found in the United States.

 Notable people with the surname include: